amplience/dc-extension-seo-meta-tags/README.md

 ## Assigning the Extension to a Schema

-To use the SEO meta tags extension, simply associate it with a string field in you content type schema.
+To use the SEO meta tags extension simply associate it with a string field in you content type schema.

 The string field should be configured to use the `ui:extension` keyword with the `name` that was used to register the extension.
 The `type` parameter must be included to inform the extension what type of meta tag to generate and the `sources` parameter must be included to tell the extension which fields to base the meta tag on.